Skip to main content

 Yes, unsubscribe links are automatically included in the default footer of all campaigns unless manually removed.
 If you're using a custom HTML footer, you need to insert the unsubscribe tag manually.

 To test unsubscribe links, you must send an actual email campaign.
-Here’s how:
+There are two ways to do it:

-2. Send the Campaign to This Group: Trigger the campaign as if it were going to real subscribers.
+4. Send the campaign to the test group as if it were going to real subscribers.
 This ensures the links are fully functional.

-3. Verify the Links: Click the unsubscribe link in the delivered email to confirm it redirects to the desired unsubscribe or preferences page.
+Once sent, click the unsubscribe link in the delivered email to confirm it redirects to the desired unsubscribe page.

 In cases where the unsubscribe link does not work or shows an error, ensure: